ruszkipista/cims03-my-car/README.md

 - class `bg-primary` (blue) for normal user's navbar background color
 - class `bg-warning` (orange) for the accordion header background color

-## 2. Program design
+## 2. Code design
+* utilizing the [Flask](https://flask.palletsprojects.com/) framework for handling REST API calls
-The `run.py` file contains code related to Flask only, no database or form reference can appear in there.
+  - The `run.py` file contains code related to Flask only, no database or form reference can appear in there.
-The `formdb.py` file is a module and contains code related to the database or webpage forms.
+  - The `formdb.py` file is a module and contains code related to the database and webpage forms.
+* generating webpages from HTML templates with [Jinja](https://jinja.palletsprojects.com/) templating inserts
+  - the `base.html` file contains the base HTML structure of all webpages generated in the app
+  - the `index.html` extends the `base.html` into the 3 versions of the Home page
+  - the `reglog.html` extends the `base.html` into the Login and Register User pages
+  - the `profile.html` extends the `base.html` into the Profile page
+  - the `maintain.html` extends the `base.html` into the 32 versions of the Maintain page: 16 collections * (`/maintain/<collection>` + `/update/<collection>/<record_id>`)
+* The dabase structure and content can be initialized programmatically.
+It is governed by environment variable `MONGO_INIT`.
+If it equals with `True`, then the content of every collections is deleted and initialized using 2 project files.
+  - `db_base.json` contains the entity structure descriptions (which are deposited in the Fieldcatalog) and selected basic content)
+  - `db_base.json` demo content with 3 users, 3 cars and some recorded transactions)

 ## 3. Features Left to Implement
 * develop a "view" fieldcatalog functionality to enable calculated columns on the generated tables, e.g. fuel consumption column